jfelipearaujo-fastfood/lambda-register/README.md

 # Lambda Register

-This project its responsible for creating a lambda function that will registar a new User in the database.
-The user can be a anonymous user or a user with a CPF and password.
+This project its responsible for register a new Customer in the database.
+The customer can be a anonymous or a valid one informing a CPF and password.

 <!-- BEGIN_TF_DOCS -->